microsoftgraph/msgraph-sdk-powershell/src/Planner/Planner/docs/v1.0/Update-MgPlannerTask.md

     - `[PreviewType <String>]`: plannerPreviewType
     - `[References <IMicrosoftGraphPlannerExternalReferences>]`: plannerExternalReferences
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DueDateTime <DateTime?>]`: Date and time at which the task is due.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[HasDescription <Boolean?>]`: Read-only.
 Value is true if the details object of the task has a non-empty description and false otherwise.
   - `[OrderHint <String>]`: Hint used to order items of this type in a list view.
 The format is defined as outlined here.
   - `[PercentComplete <Int32?>]`: Percentage of task completion.
 When set to 100, the task is considered completed.
   - `[PlanId <String>]`: Plan ID to which the task belongs.
   - `[PreviewType <String>]`: plannerPreviewType
-  - `[ProgressTaskBoardFormat <IMicrosoftGraphPlannerProgressTaskBoardTaskFormat>]`: plannerProgressTaskBoardTaskFormat
+  - `[ProgressTaskBoardFormat <IMicrosoftGraphPlannerProgressTaskBoardTaskFormat1>]`: plannerProgressTaskBoardTaskFormat
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`: Read-only.
     - `[OrderHint <String>]`: Hint value used to order the task on the Progress view of the Task Board.
 The format is defined as outlined here.
   - `[ReferenceCount <Int32?>]`: Number of external references that exist on the task.
   - `[StartDateTime <DateTime?>]`: Date and time at which the task starts.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[Title <String>]`: Title of the task.

-BUCKETTASKBOARDFORMAT <IMicrosoftGraphPlannerBucketTaskBoardTaskFormat>: plannerBucketTaskBoardTaskFormat
+BUCKETTASKBOARDFORMAT <IMicrosoftGraphPlannerBucketTaskBoardTaskFormat1>: plannerBucketTaskBoardTaskFormat
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
   - `[OrderHint <String>]`: Hint used to order tasks in the Bucket view of the Task Board.
 The format is defined as outlined here.